tsili852/app-theme-engine/README.md

 two Activities which store their own separate theme values independently, or you could have two configurations for a light and dark theme.

-The [Applying](https://github.com/afollestad/app-theme-engine#applying) section will go over this a bit more.
+The [Basics of Applying](https://github.com/afollestad/app-theme-engine#basics-of-applying) section will go over this a bit more.

 #### Default Configuration